A form of prayer that focuses the whole body

 The Labyrinth at St. John's

 St John's Cathedral is fortunate to own a lovely canvas Labyrinth, in the eleven-circuit style found in many churches.
 This Labyrinth is in the North Transept of the Cathedral, May through September, for meditation and prayer.
 You are welcome to walk it 9am-4pm, Monday through Saturday.
-Groups may make arrangements to walk the Labyrinth in the evenings.
 Contact the Cathedral office for more information.

 During August of 2013, a second, permanent, Labyrinth was installed in the tile floor of the Great Hall.
 This presentation is an adaptation of an ancient North African design, which is a square instead of a circle.
 The new Labyrinth is usually available 9am-4pm, Monday through Saturday.